Russell Street, London

 The Woman in Black was originally commissioned by the play's director Robin Hereford in 1987: "In late summer of 1987, I was Artistic Director of the Stephen Joseph Theatre in Scarborough, home of Alan Ayckbourn and his company.
 Ayckbourn himself was in London at the National Theatre on a two-year sabbatical, which provided me with the opportunity of running the theatre in his stead.
 For the final production of the season, I wanted to mount a play to run over Christmas in the theatre's seventy-seater studio auditorium, but I had only a very small amount of money left in my production budget and enough wages to pay for only four actors.

-The Woman in Black in London opened at the Lyric Hammersmith Theatre on 17 January 1989, closed 11 February 1989, it then transferred to the Strand Theatre (now Novello Theatre) on 15 February 1989 and then transferred to the Fortune Theatre from 7 June 1989.
+The Woman in Black in London opened at the Lyric Hammersmith Theatre on 17 January 1989, closed 11 February 1989, transferred to the Novello Theatre from 15 February to 1 April 1989, transferred to the Playhouse Theatre from 18 April to 3 June 1989 and then transferred to the Fortune Theatre from 7 June 1989.